Jolgurt/MECMAddAppTool/README.md

 #### Files required:
 - SCCMAddAppTool.exe
 - SCCMAddAppSettings.xml

-*This tool was first written years ago, circa 2016.
-It has gone through a few iterations to get to this point.
-But I still use it today.*

 ## Configuration
 All custom settings are stored in the settings XML.
 This is so the core script does not have to be modified by the user.